 This window shows a list of errors that have occurred since you launched EagleFiler.
 You can select errors and copy them to the clipboard.

-The Verify section describes some common types of errors and how to deal with them.
+The Verify and Importing Mail From Apple Mail sections describe some common types of errors and how to deal with them.